ai-covariants/drug-repurposing-covid19/README.md

 Machine learning framework to systematicall downselect drugs from a set of FDA/TGA approved candidates for COVID-19 drug repurposing.

-## Objective

-To develop an unsupervised machine-learning framework that features graph machine learning and clustering to recommend  drugs for COVID-19  drug repurposing.

 ## Code Files

 ### Tier 1 clustering